scientific-python/scientific-python.org/content/summits/developer/2023/_index.md

 There is no need to get a rental car or taxi/ride-share, as the airport and the UW campus area is well-served by bus and rail.
 We recommend using Link Light Rail to get from the airport to the hotel.
 It takes approximately an hour and costs $3.25.
-The closest station to the hotel is "U-District" (0.3mi away), which is a new station opened in 2021 and is not to be confused with the station in Downtown called, "University St", neither with "University of Washinton".
+The closest station to the hotel is "U-District" (0.3mi away), which is a new station opened in 2021 and is not to be confused with the station in Downtown called, "University St", neither with "University of Washington".

 #### Food